fdelgadom/CarND-Advanced-Lane-Lines/writeup_template.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I followed the code examples in the lesson to fit my lane lines with a 2nd order polynomial using two functions, the first one using sliding windows called ´sliding_window_polyfit´, and a second one ´polyfit()´ to skip the sliding windows step once you know where the lines are:
+I followed the code examples in the lesson to fit my lane lines with a 2nd order polynomial using two functions, the first one using sliding windows called , and a second one ´polyfit()´ to skip the sliding windows step once you know where the lines are:

 The test result for both functions are: